intermine/im-docs/docs/webapp/properties/web-properties.rst

 1. an ELIXIR identity.
 Please register the ELIXIR ID `here <https://elixir-europe.org/register>`_ , if you don't already have it
 2. register the new client `here <https://login.elixir-czech.org/oidc/manage/dev/dynreg>`_, using the *Self-service client registration* page.
+3. send an email to aai-contact@elixir-europe.org in order to receive a form that you have to completed with additional informations

 For each application you will need to register the callback URI, which looks like: